ul-fmf/mathematics-in-ljubljana/apply.md

 # Apply

-All who wish to participate at the Mathematics in Ljubljana 2023 summer school should **fill out an [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSf4CwMT5MGevXPeJ4vMUixMHFFvM5eUsnfoIp1VhS17ti16AQ/viewform?usp=sf_link) before the deadline of 1 May 2023**.
-Required documents include:
+To apply for the Mathematics in Ljubljana 2023 summer school, simply  **fill out the [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSf4CwMT5MGevXPeJ4vMUixMHFFvM5eUsnfoIp1VhS17ti16AQ/viewform?usp=sf_link) before the deadline of May 1st, 2023**.
+We require the following documents as part of your application:

-- a motivational letter (why you wish to apply),
+- A *motivational letter* explaining why you are interested in attending our summer school and how it aligns with your academic and personal goals.
-- your CV,
+- Your *CV*, highlighting your academic achievements, relevant coursework, and any research or work experience you may have.
-- a letter of recommendation (which should be written and sent directly to mathematicsinljubljana@fmf.uni-lj.si by a professor at your local university or institution).
+- A *letter of recommendation* from a professor at your local university or institution.
+The letter should be sent directly to mathematicsinljubljana@fmf.uni-lj.si.

-The summer school is aimed at bachelor’s and master’s students of mathematics, although students outside of these scopes will be considered under reasonable motivation.
+If you run into any issues or have questions about the application, don't hesitate to reach out to us at mathematicsinljubljana@fmf.uni-lj.si.